 Aviva Bowling, Cantorial Soloist

 Aviva (Vivian) Bowling was born in Tel Aviv, Israel.
 She studied violin from the age of seven with Daniel Benyamini and other members of the Israel Philharmonic, and music theory at the Tel Aviv Music Conservatory.
 Aviva was a member of the Gadna Youth Military Orchestra while in high school, and, after coming to the U.S. in 1974, she played violin in professional orchestras in Greeley, Colorado; Lincoln, Nebraska; and Lexington, Kentucky, as well as in Community Orchestras and solo and ensemble performances.
 She has taught Suzuki violin private lessons since 1977 and was a Synagogue Sunday School music teacher in Iowa City, Iowa, as well as at Ohavey Zion Synagogue in Lexington, KY for 15 years.
-Aviva has served as a Cantorial Soloist at Temple Adath Israel for the last eight years.
+Aviva has served as a Cantorial Soloist at Temple Adath Israel for many years.
 She has also sung in musical theatre and performed Hebrew folk and pop music in Nebraska and Kentucky, including singing and playing with the band Ha-Tizmoret in Lexington and Louisville.
 She performs on guitar and mandolin as well as violin and has also taught Israeli songs and dances in classes and with the Lexington International Folk Dancers.